When families set aside money for college, that money is normally utilized before borrowing any student loans.

 If the United States enters a recession, lenders may not have sufficient funds to lend money to qualified borrowers.

-We can come up with what ifs for days.
-The important detail is that the future, even just four years from now, is an unknown.
+We can come up with what-ifs for days.
+The important detail is that the future, even just four years from now, is unknown.

 If borrowing suddenly becomes far more difficult for the final year of school, families will be glad they set aside some money just in case.